Pregnancy and Breastfeeding

-Making healthy food choices along with regular physical activity will help fuel your baby’s growth and keep you healthy during pregnancy and while you are breastfeeding.
+Making healthy food choices and staying active will support your baby’s growth.
+This will also help you stay healthy during your pregnancy and while breastfeeding.

 Get Your Plan

-Your calorie needs will likely be different during pregnancy and while you are breastfeeding.
+You may have different calorie needs during pregnancy and while breastfeeding.
 Get your MyPlate Plan to learn how many calories you may need.
-Work closely with your healthcare provider to determine the right amount of calories for you, based on a variety of factors.
+Work closely with your healthcare provider to learn the right eating plan for you.

 Make Safe Choices